George McKee Obituary - Spooner, WI | Legacy Remembers

-George McKee's passing at the age of 81 on Saturday, November 28, 2020 has been publicly announced by Spooner Funeral Home in Spooner, WI .
+George McKee's passing at the age of 81 on Saturday, November 28, 2020 has been publicly announced by Bratley Funeral Service - Hayward in Hayward, WI .

 Legacy invites you to offer condolences and share memories of George in the Guest Book below.